Have the freshest free hiking tips sent to you each month!

 A useful way of thinking about types of hikers focuses on time and energy.

 All of us have finite supplies of time and energy.

 [And money, but that's a depressing thought so let's press onward.]

-Here are the typical designations most hiking websites use to describe hikers:
+Here are the typical designations most hiking websites use to describe the types of hikers: